Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-seedlist.md

   />
 </head>

-It is paramount that our Node's seed list matches the latest seed list known on the cluster.
-If this is not an exact match the Node will fail to access the network.
+It is paramount that our node's seed list matches the latest seed list known on the cluster.
+If this is not an exact match the node will fail to access the network.

 ### Update seed list